 If South Sudan was politically stable, it would be hands down the best experience for shoebill and other birding because of the Sudd.

 Related article: Birds of Uganda - full list

 6. Are Shoebills Aggressive?

-Shoebills are not known for being aggressive towards humans and do not show any threatening behaviour to humans.
-Researchers find it easy to observe shoebills at a close distance of around 2 to 3 metres even when the bird is on its nest.
+Shoebills are not known for being aggressive towards humans and do not show any threatening behaviour toward humans.
+Researchers find it easy to observe shoebills at a close distance of around 2 to 3 metres even when the bird is in its nest.

 A shoebill will not feel threatened by the approach of humans if there is some vegetation in between.

 7. What Shoebills Eat